jbcodeforce/python-code/docs/flask/readme.md

 # Python Flask Studies

 The most complete starter code is from the Flask TDD tutorial and using docker.
-But here are simple path to develop an app from scratch.
+But I have incremental apps, to make it simpler to develop an app from scratch.

+## Some concepts

+Flask app takes care of dispatching requests to view and routes.

 ## Samples